Files

 1. Inspect the Data in FME

-Now to view the data, click on the ForwardSortationAreas reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Now, to view the data, click on the ForwardSortationAreas reader feature type on the canvas to open the mini toolbar.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

 We have area features representing the forward sortation areas.
-There is a single attribute (CFSAUID) which identifies the forward sortation area, which is the first 3 characters of the Postal Code.
+There is a single attribute (CFSAUID) that identifies the forward sortation area, which is the first 3 characters of the Postal Code.

 2. Inspect the Data in ArcCatalog

-Let's take a look at the CommunityMapping.gdb file in Esri ArcGIS ArcCatalog.
+Let's examine the CommunityMapping.gdb file in Esri ArcGIS ArcCatalog.

 In ArcCatalog, we can see that there are existing feature classes, but no feature datasets.
 As part of the translation, we will want to add the ForwardSortationAreas feature class to a newly created feature dataset called “Postal”.